(Editor’s note: This reformatted post replaces our original Dispatches list of the 2019’s best EDM events, which contained corrupted code.)

 So, when something new is happening, it’s news.
 RTM is a new limited run, 450-capacity basement club that will host about 13 parties for 12 weeks through New Year’s Eve.

 You can see all the events here on the RTM website.

 Tickets generally start at 10 euros and you can get yours here.

-Amsterdam – Shelter: An ever-evolving DJ collective, with DJ Bone at the helm, will debut at Shelter on 22 November.
+Amsterdam – Shelter: An ever-evolving DJ collective, with DJ Bone at the helm, debuted at Shelter last month.

-Tickets are 17.50 and you can get yours here.
+Tickets are 32 euros and you can get yours here.

 Shelter regularly hosts “names” such as Hot Since ’82 and Boris Brejcha.
 You can see the full lineup here.